You’ve taken the first step and started your blog…

 However, if you’re awkward and forget how to be a person when the camera points at you (like me), then it’s going to be a little more of a challenge.

-Just like blogging, it takes time and practice.
+Just like blogging, getting quality photos takes time and practice.

 - Get someone you’re comfortable with to take pictures of you or invest in a tripod

 - Use presets to get that “brand” look!
-You can get them by starting an account here!
+This was a game-changer for me.

-- Use your phone if you can’t afford a camera (lots of bloggers do this)
+- Use your phone if you can’t afford a camera (lots of bloggers do this, including me!)

 - Sunlight is your best friend